 - 52. On a seaside vacation, write your loved one’s name in the sand at sunset, and photograph it before it washes away.

 - 54. Turn dried funeral flowers into beads, and assemble the beads into a memorial bracelet that you can wear.
+It’s a unique celebration of life idea.

 - 55. Create a Christmas memory wreath using photographs of your loved one.